lucapette/website/content/writing/my-programming-principles.md

 attributed to [Kent Beck](https://twitter.com/KentBeck).
 I'm so pretentious about it, I like my naming better.

-I consider this the corresponding starting from scratch principle of [small changes, fast feedback loops](#small-changes-fast-feedback-loops).
+I consider it to be the corresponding starting-from-scratch principle of [small changes, fast feedback loops](#small-changes-fast-feedback-loops).
 It's almost the same idea but the dynamics are a little different: there's obviously more freedom of movement when writing a new system.
 That freedom is often detrimental